 The manufacturer of the binocular markets it as a best budget binocular for birdwatching and hunting.
 Its compact design, high magnification, and limited night vision capabilities make it a decent option for hunters.
 It is actually one of the best budget binoculars for hunting due to its features and rubberized exterior that makes it easy to grip in different weather conditions.

 The Best Binoculars Under 150

 As is evident from my list, there are some pretty fantastic binoculars in the under $100 price range.
 That being said, there are more amazing binoculars in the under 150 price point.
 My top picks in this price range are;

 The Vortex Diamondback is among the most common binocular brands out there.
 There are quite a number of Diamondback configurations out there.
 And the cheapest is the 8X28 mm one.
 Needless to say, the 8X28mm Diamondback is smaller than its more powerful siblings.

 However, it maintains the optical quality that the Diamondback name is known for.
-It has the same fully multicoated optics and hinges design as its pricier siblings.
+It has the same fully multi coated lenses and hinges design as its pricier siblings.
 As such, apart from the price, there is nothing major separating it and the other Diamondback.

 - Features non-slip indent for a secure non-slip grip in all kinds of weather

-- Has a great eye relief of 18 mm
+- Has a long eye relief of 18 mm

 - It is lightweight and compact making it easy to carry

-- Has fully multicoated optics for bright and clear viewing
+- Has fully multi coated lenses for bright and clear viewing

 - Has the widest field of view in its price point